-We know that train accidents are not something you think about on a daily basis, but we also know that they can happen.
+We know those train accidents are not something you think about on a daily basis, but we also know that they can happen.
 Over the last few years, there has been increasing concern over train safety in this country, particularly with passenger trains.
-The equipment and technology used to keep riders safe is woefully outdated and governments rarely approve funding for updates.
+The equipment and technology used to keep riders safe are woefully outdated and governments rarely approve funding for updates.

 All of this can lead to deadly results.
 Do you know where to turn if you are injured in a train accident?

 What Can Happen?

 Train tracks across the state of Pennsylvania.
 Many of them carry passenger trains as well as trains that transport goods.

 While train accidents are statistically rare, we know they occur.
 Low statistics do not matter if you have actually been injured in an accident with a train.
 In 2017, there were over 1,500 train accidents across the country, with many of those being derailments.

 Many of these crashes resulted in injuries and fatalities.
 Sometimes these accidents are the result of someone else’s negligent behavior.